etale-cohomology/miawm/readme.md

 # x11 modifiers

 X allows you to control which physical keys are considered modifier keys.
-Normal apps won't do this.
-Like keycode-to-keysym remapping, this can be done by an purpose app run from the user’s startup script (eg. `xmodma Modifier keys generate `KeyPress` and `KeyRelease` events like other keys, but they are the only keys reported in the `state` member of every key, button, motion, or border-crossing event.
+Like keycode-to-keysym remapping, this can be done by an app run from the user’s startup script (eg. `xmodmap`).
+Modifier keys generate `KeyPress` and `KeyRelease` events like other keys, but they are the only keys reported in the `state` member of every key, button, motion, or border-crossing event.
 The `state` member is a mask that indicates which logical modifiers were pressed when the event occurred.
 Each bit in `state` is represented by a constant such as `ControlMask`.
 `state` is used by XLookupString() to generate the correct keysym from a key event.
 Note that the `state` member of events other than key, button, motion, and border-crossing events does not have the meaning described here.

 # good bitmap fonts